Jfraser56/word-hunt-bot/README.md

 - It maps the tile coordinates of each word in the `solutions` hashmap to mouse cursor coordinates.
 - The app clicks through the grid, finding each letter and selecting the correct tiles to form each word.

-This means you can sit back and watch as your score rockets through the roof! 💥
+This means you can sit back and watch as your score skyrockets within seconds! 💥

 ## How to use it:
 ### 1. Install the App